 Later the day Ms. Carolina dropped me on East 10th Street.
 We kissed good-bye.
-The next day she was playing a golf tournament in Virginia Beach.
+The next day she competed in a golf tournament in Virginia Beach.
 For most people it was a fifteen-hour drive.
 Ms. Carolina had a heavy food.
 She could make it in twelve.

 A month later Ms. Carolina and I flew from JFK to Guatemala City.
 I had packed a baseball glove, ball, and Red Sox hat.

 "Because they like beisbol."

 The United flight lasted nine hours.
 We landed at night and rented a car from Hertz.
 I told her that we were staying in Antigua, the old colonial capitol, and pointed the car north into the mountains.